pi-hole/docker-pi-hole/README.md

 | `-v $(pwd)/etc-dnsmasq.d:/etc/dnsmasq.d`<br/> **Recommended** | Volumes for your dnsmasq configs help persist changes across docker image updates
 | `--net=host`<br/> *Optional* | Alternative to `-p <port>:<port>` arguments (Cannot be used at same time as -p) if you don't run any other web application.
 DHCP runs best with --net=host, otherwise your router must support dhcp-relay settings.
 | `--cap-add=NET_ADMIN`<br/> *Recommended* | Commonly added capability for DHCP, see [Note on Capabilities](#note-on-capabilities) below for other capabilities.
-| `--dns=127.0.0.1`<br/> *Recommended* | Sets your container's resolve settings to localhost so it can resolve DHCP hostnames from Pi-hole's DNSMasq, also fixes common resolution errors on container restart.
+| `--dns=127.0.0.1`<br/> *Optional* | Sets your container's resolve settings to localhost so it can resolve DHCP hostnames from Pi-hole's DNSMasq, may fix resolution errors on container restart.
 | `--dns=1.1.1.1`<br/> *Optional* | Sets a backup server of your choosing in case DNSMasq has problems starting
 | `--env-file .env` <br/> *Optional* | File to store environment variables for docker replacing `-e key=value` settings.
 Here for convenience